trulsmoller/great_circle_distance/README.md

 In the first command the locations will be the ten REAL locations in the file ´places.csv´.

 In the second command generic places randomly located around the Earth will be generated.
-The number of places is based on the input argument, whether that is 5, 10 or 50.
-The minimum numeric argument is 2.
+The number of places is based on the input argument and can be chosen freely, but he minimum allowed is 2.